washingtonsteven/the-website/blog/making-ascii-maps.md

 ## conclusion

 This was my first time working directly with bit maps and bit masking.
-You can see the code that taskes the ascii char and converts it to drawing a border in the [explorer format source](https://github.com/washingtonsteven/explorer-format/blob/main/src/CanvasMap.ts#L334-L385).
+You can see the code that taskes the ascii char and converts it to drawing a border in the <a href="https://github.com/washingtonsteven/explorer-format/blob/main/src/CanvasMap.ts#L334-L385" target="_blank" rel="noopener noreferrer">explorer format source</a>.
 Could I have made that code nicer?
 Probably.
 There's maybe some bitshifting that can happen to make this a bit smoother, but that's for another time, I guess!